mars0i/masonclj/doc/masonclj/README.md

 masonclj provides two kinds functions and macros for two purposes:

-* Making easier to define parameters for control of a model via the GUI and the command line.
+* Making it easier to define parameters for control of a model via the GUI and the command line.
 * Making it easier to track agents using the MASON inspector facilities if you use defrecords to implement agents.